pommmone/ImSwitch/docs/api/api.imcontrol.rst

    .. method:: snapImage() -> None

-      Take a snap and save it to a .tiff file at the set file path.
+      Take a snap and save it as the selected file format at the set file path.

    .. method:: startRecording() -> None